DeyaaMuhammad/PICR/README.md

-# PIPE LINE INSPECTION AND CLEANING ROBOT
+# PIPE INSPECTION AND CLEANING ROBOT
 PIPE LINE INSPECTION AND CLEANING ROBOT Labview Software Designing and implementing a robot that has the ability of achieving a non-destructive in-line pipeline inspection and maintenance.